 Two years after the Sleep app was brought onto the Apple Watch, it's finally got an update many people have been clamoring for: the ability to track Sleep Stages.
 In the Health app, you can now see how long you've been in four different Sleep Stages: Awake, REM, Core, and Deep.

 You can see all the data graphed for you and even highlight the specific Sleep Stages to get a better look.
 While it's not amongst the most in-depth sleep trackers, it's the sleep-tracking feature I've been the most excited to get on the Apple Watch.
-As you can see by the sample in the screenshot above, I struggle to sleep and often don't get a ton each night.
-Data like this will help me understand my sleep patterns better and may even help me ensure the sleep I get feels more restful.
+As you can see by the sample in the screenshot above, I struggle to sleep and often don't get a ton each night, and I have found it quite helpful to go back through my sleep data each night and see what sleep stages I managed to be in and for how long.
+Usually, that data will help me understand why I'm more tired one day and less.

 New watch faces and small UI improvements